This page will give

 answering e-mail is not one of.
 For those who just need a little help deciding what islands they should visit see Matt's Greece Suggestions Page

 Hotel Information Overload?
 Are you having trouble choosing a hotel in Athens, on one of the islands, Delphi, Meteora or anywhere in Greece?
 Do you want someone to help you find a hotel but you don't want to get involved with booking through a travel agent if you don't have to and are perfectly willing to book your own ferries and transportation?
-This page will help you: Matt's Hotel Booking Assistance Page
+Matt's Hotels of Greece

 Wheelchair Users and other physically challenged travelers should visit my Greece for the Physically Disabled page to find links on how to get around in Greece, accessible hotels, and agencies and services that specialize in travel for the handicapped.

 who want proof of the reliability of my

 websites and the hotels and agencies listed on

 them I have created a Greece Travel Testimonials site which contains

 happy readers.
 It may give you some